-Here are the top 5 interview questions asked at the consulate for an Employment visa application.
+Here are the top 5 interview questions asked at the consulate for an Employment visa or a Blue card application.

 Q1.
 Which platform did you use to find a job in Germany?

-Here, the intention of the interviewer is to check if you found the job using a genuine platform like LinkedIn, StackOverflow, Xing, Glassdoor, etc.
+Here, the interviewer intends to check if you found the job using a genuine platform like LinkedIn, StackOverflow, Xing, Glassdoor, etc.

 When I appeared for the interview back in 2019, my answer was LinkedIn and the interviewer was immediately convinced as the platform was pretty famous.